 During the Sprint Retrospective, team members engage in open and honest discussions, sharing both insights and experiences from the recently concluded sprint.
 They assess what went well and areas where they encountered challenges or could have performed better.
 By promoting a positive atmosphere where constructive feedback and open communication are valued, the team is able to generate actionable items that can be implemented in future sprints.

-Types of projects that use Agile Scrum
+3. Types of projects that use Agile an/or Scrum

-Summary
+5. Summary

 Are you a graduate looking to start your career?
 Find out more about the FDM Graduate Programme and how we can help you launch your career in tech, or contact us for more information.